sharadregoti/tyk-docs/tyk-docs/content/developer-support/special-releases-and-features/long-term-support-releases.md

 The major version is designated as X.0 and is defined by one or more of the following:

-1. Breaking changes to Tyk APIs, including Tyk Gateway API, Tyk Dashboard API, MDCB, Tyk EDP and any other component which exposes APIs.
-Changes include not just the endpoints, but also behavior and functionality, schemas, input parameters, return error codes and messages.
+1. Breaking changes to Tyk APIs, including Tyk Gateway API, Tyk Dashboard API, MDCB, Tyk EDP, and any other component that exposes APIs.
+Changes include not just the endpoints, but also behavior and functionality, schemas, input parameters, return error codes, and messages.
 The APIs are documented and published as an OpenAPI Spec document.
-In case we need to introduce breaking changes, we will create a new version for the API.
-However, currently none of Tyk APIs are versioned.
+In case we need to introduce breaking changes, we will create a new version of the API.
+However, currently, none of Tyk APIs are versioned.
 2. Breaking changes to Tyk custom plugins interfaces, breaking plugin compiler for customer Go plugins after plugins have been recompiled.
 3. Breaking changes in the config files in all Tyk components, fields in the config files, environment variables used by Tyk components, APIs (function calls) of Tyk middleware, Go template interface.
 4. Deprecation of existing functionalities or engines that break a key business process.